 Sub-Command Description run Process certificates due for renewal (current time > renewal time) and rotate them. renew Schedule certificates for early renewal.
 Updates the renewal time of specified certificates to current time.
 The next certificate manager run will renew them.
-This will happen overnight or can be triggered using the run command show Show certificate or default value information.
-Display information for all specified cer- tificates, or it can display the default values that are used for newly created certificates. status Show status summary including job status. validity Set default validity period for new certificates. offset Set renewal offset period in days to update the delta between expiry and renewal time for the specified certificates.
-The renewal period is calculated from the certificate expiry date using the offset. logs Prints the last 20 logs from the log file /var/log/cert_manager.log.
+This will happen overnight or can be triggered using the run command.
+The number of certificates being scheduled or processed for renewal is displayed. show Show certificate or default value information.
+Display information for all specified certificates, or it can display the default values that are used for newly created certificates. status Show status summary including job status. validity Set default validity period for new certificates. offset Set renewal offset period in days to update the delta between expiry and renewal time for the specified certificates.
+The renewal period is calculated from the certificate expiry date using the offset. external-ca Configure external Certificate Authority for Lighthouse. logs Prints the last 20 logs from the log file /var/log/cert_manager.log.

-SUB-COMMAND :: RUN
+SUB-COMMAND:: RUN